robocorp/example-langchain-data-ingestion/README.md

 ## Control Room

+Control Room allows you to repeatedly and reliably run the data loaders at your chosen schedule and configuration.
+It supports alerts on errors, so you'll always be aware of what's happening.

 Follow the video to see how to set things up from a GitHub repo in Robocorp.
 This is what you'll see:

 - Connect to your repo (updates will be automatically deployed)